Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Participate in joint activities;

-Recognize the objects under study on tables, in nature.
+Recognize the objects being studied on tables in nature.

 Formation of cognitive interests and motives for learning;